 There are two types you can choose; the handheld version or the headlamp.

 For handheld, go for the Maglite LED 3-Cell D Flashlight.
-For the headlamp, I like the Amer LED Headlamp.
+For the headlamp, I like the Optimal Ventures LED Headlamp.

 Having both just in case is best.